-Subsequent to the reporting period, in January 2021, Moody's revised its rating methodology for K-12 schools.
+&lt;sup>5 In January 2021, Moody's revised its rating methodology for K-12 schools.
 Under the new methodology, Moody's now provides both a general obligation bond rating and an issuer credit rating to school districts nationally.
-In addition to affirming the District's General Obligation bond rating of Aa3, at the time it released the new methodology, Moody's also provided the District with an Issuer Rating of A+.
-The higher rating for the District's General Obligation bonds versus its Issuer Rating reflects their security structure, which relies on voter approved property taxes as the debt service repayment source.
+In addition to affirming the District's General Obligation bond rating of Aa3, at the time it released the new methodology, Moody's also provided the District with an Issuer Rating of A1.
+The higher rating for the District's General Obligation bonds versus its Issuer Rating reflects its security structure, which relies on voter approved property taxes as the debt service repayment source.

-Los Angeles Unified School District Statement of Overlapping Debt As of June 30, 2020
+Los Angeles Unified School District Statement of Overlapping Debt As of June 30, 2021